 It is quite obvious, but a bird will use a branch of a tree for roosting, so eliminating these near your pool will keep birds from being so close.
 The last thing you want is a nest being built right above the pool.

 It is also important to remove shrubs.
-Doing so can stop bees from flying around during the summer months.
+Doing so can also stop bees from flying around during the summer months, and deter frogs away from your pool as well.

-If you do want to do this, think about planting shrubs elsewhere, as it is always a good idea to encourage bees to be around just generally due to low population and their benefits to wildlife.
+If you do want to do this, think about planting shrubs elsewhere, as it is always a good idea to encourage birds & bees to be around in general due to low population and their benefits to wildlife.

 8. Creating An Alternative Spot For Them